 Data on Suicide

-The Maine CDC is collaborating with the federal CDC on a syndromic surveillance program for non-fatal suicidal events.
+The following Dashboard is the result of a collaboration between Maine CDC and the federal CDC on a syndromic surveillance program for non-fatal suicidal events.
 Syndromic surveillance involves real-time tracking of emergency department visits where suicidal behavior was a relevant factor from all 33 of Maine’s non-VA hospitals.
 ED visits that involve suicide attempts, suicidal ideation, and intentional overdoses are tracked.
 The goal of syndromic surveillance is to increase the timeliness of the surveillance of nonfatal suicide-related outcomes and respond to changing patterns in suicidal behavior.
+This dashboard is updated on a quarterly basis.

 Maine Data Reports by County